ncecere/raito/docs/usage.md

 These are useful for integrating Raito into monitoring systems and for basic readiness checks.

+For a reference of structured log events (request logs and job-level logs for scrape/map/crawl/batch/extract), see `docs/logging.md`.

 ---

 ## /v1/scrape – single-page scrape